 About Units

-Units apply to tests run on Cloud or Enterprise Agents.
+Units apply to tests run on Cloud and Enterprise Agents, and some Device Agent tests (see Device Agent Consumption Model to find out which).
 This page outlines some basic facts about units and how they’re implemented on the ThousandEyes platform.

 Benefits of usage-based consumption:

-• Units allow tests to be priced fairly based on the value they bring.
-Since customers provide the hosting platform and manage Enterprise Agents themselves, running the same test on an Enterprise Agent costs less than running that same test on a Cloud Agent.
+Units allow tests to be priced fairly based on the value they bring.
+Since customers provide the hosting platform and manage Enterprise Agents or on-net servers for Device Agents themselves, running the same test on an Enterprise Agent or on-net server costs less than running that same test on a Cloud Agent or off-net server.

 Budgeting tips for usage:

-• A user with the Organization Admin role can assign quotas to each account group within an organization as described in Setting Quotas.
+A user with the Organization Admin role can assign quotas (for Cloud and Enterprise Agent tests, not currently for Device Agent tests) to each account group within an organization as described in Setting Quotas.

 An overage is the result of exceeding your monthly unit allowance.
 For the most part, customers have overages disabled, meaning they are prevented from using more units than their monthly allowance.
 For those customers who have overages enabled, the overage may or may not be billed at the end of the month, depending on the customer's plan.

-If you are not sure whether overages are enabled or disabled for you or how it is billed, check your contract or speak to your ThousandEyes account team.
+If you are not sure whether overages are enabled or disabled for you or how they are billed, check your contract or speak to your ThousandEyes account team.

 When overages are enabled, you are able to change the limit by which your organization is allowed to exceed its monthly allowance.
 You do this in Account Settings > Usage and Billing > Quotas.
 By default, overages are capped at 115% for customers who have overages enabled.